Is a local or global bulk cargo service provider better for your business?

 Sustainability and Environmental Considerations

 Global shipping leaders have made significant sustainability investments, from carbon-neutral vessel fleets to electric last-mile vehicles.
-Maersk’s ECO Delivery program, for instance, reduces emissions by 20% through advanced biofuels.
-These programs help multinationals meet corporate sustainability targets.
+Maersk’s ECO Delivery program, for instance, reduces emissions by 20% through the use of advanced biofuels.
+These programs help multinational companies meet their corporate sustainability targets.

 Making the Right Choice for Your Bulk Cargo Service Provider